PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions: PerforatedCNNs

-Finally, the impact mask is formed by taking the top-$N$ positions with the highest values of $B(x,y)$.
+Since we are interested in the total impact of a spatial position $(x,y) \in \Omega$, we take a sum over all the channels and average this estimate of impacts over the training dataset: Finally, the impact mask is formed by taking the top-$N$ positions with the highest values of $B(x,y)$.
 Examples of the values of $G(x,y;V)$, $B(x,y)$ and impact mask are shown on fig. \ref{fig:impacts}.
-Note that the regions of high value of $G(x,y;V)$ usually contain the most salient features of the image.
-The averaged weights $B(x,y)$ tend to be higher in the center, since ImageNet's images usually contain a centered object.
-Additionally, a grid-like structure similar to the one seen in pooling structure mask is evident.
-Impact perforation mask tends to focus on the center of an image, but also places some points on the borders.
+Note that the regions of the high value of $G(x,y;V)$ usually contain the most salient features of the image.
+The averaged weights $B(x,y)$ tend to be higher in the center since ImageNet's images usually contain a centered object.
+Additionally, a grid-like structure of pooling structure mask is automatically inferred.

-Since perforation of any layer changes the impacts of all the layers, in the experiments we iterate between increasing the perforation rate of a layer and recalculation of impacts.
+Since perforation of a layer changes the impacts of all the layers, in the experiments we iterate between increasing the perforation rate of a layer and recalculation of impacts.
 We find that this improves results by co-adapting the perforation masks of different convolutional layers.